apptainer/singularity-userdocs/encryption.rst

 Running a container encrypted with a passphrase
 ===============================================

-A passphrase can be supplied at runtime by any of the ways listed in the sections above.
+A passphrase can be supplied at runtime by either of the ways listed in the sections above.

 Running with a passphrase interactively